-We have reviewed the Settlement Agreement and approve it in its entirety.
-A copy of the Settlement Agreement is attached and made a part of this Order.
-The Parties agree that the Settlement Agreement should not be used as precedent in any other proceeding or for any other purpose, except to the extent necessary to implement or enforce its terms.
-Consequently, with regard to future citation of the Settlement Agreement, we find that our approval should be construed in a manner consistent with our finding in Richmond Power & Light, Cause No. 40434, (IURC, March 19, 1997).
+We have reviewed the Settlement Agreement and hereby approve it in its entirety.
+A copy of the Settlement Agreement is attached hereto and made a part of this Order.
+The parties agree that the Settlement Agreement should not be used as precedent in any other proceeding or for any other purpose, except to the extent necessary to implement or enforce its terms.
+Consequently, with regard to future citation of the Settlement Agreement, we find that our approval herein should be construed in a manner consistent with our finding in Richmond Power & Light, Cause No. 40434, (IURC, March 19, 1997).

 11. Confidentiality.
 On July 24, 2018, Fort Wayne filed its Submission of Workpapers and Motion for Confidential Treatment ("Fort Wayne's Motion").
 In Fort Wayne's Motion, Fort Wayne indicated that certain usage data related to water consumption of GM was trade secret information, and therefore should not be disclosed to the public.
 Fort Wayne indicated that such information was contained in a confidential electronic workpaper.
 Fort Wayne did not file that electronic workpaper in this Cause as there had not yet been a ruling on Fort Wayne's Motion.
-Subsequently, on November 2, 2018, GM filed its Motion for Confidential Treatment of Workpapers Supporting the Testimony of Michael P. Gorman ("GM's Motion").
+Subsequently, on November 2, 2018, GM filed its Motion for Confidential

+Treatment of Workpapers Supporting the Testimony of Michael P. Gorman ("GM's Motion").
 In GM's Motion, it also indicated that certain usage data related to water consumption of GM was trade secret information, and therefore should not be disclosed to the public.
+On November 15, 2018, the Presiding Officers entered a Docket Entry granting confidential treatment of the data on a preliminary basis.
+GM filed the information as confidential pursuant to the guidelines set forth in the November 15, 2018 Docket Entry.